Sugar and Keto Diets: how much is ok...

 - Stevia is a herb - Stevia rebaudiana bertoni - which is native to South America.
 Steviol glycosides extracted from the plant are responsible for its sweet taste.
 Stevia doesn’t contain carbs or calories and does not raise blood sugar.
 It appears to be safe and nontoxic.
 It does have an aftertaste that some people don't like, so use this sparingly.
 It is found as liquid drops, pure powdered stevia, or granulated with erythritol.

-- Erythritol is a sugar alcohol, a compound that resembles sugar but is only partially digested and absorbed by the body.
+- Erythritol is a sugar alcohol which is only partially digested and absorbed by the body.
 Erythritol occurs naturally in plants like grapes, melons, and mushrooms in small amounts.
 However, as a commercial sweetener, it is usually made from fermented corn or cornstarch.
 It provides almost zero calories and is basically carb free.
-It is absorbed then passes into the urine without being used by the body.
-It can leave an unusual sensation on the tongue if used in large amounts.
 Some people do find bloating, gas and loose stools after consuming erythritol, especially with large amounts.
 It can be found as a granulated product and also blended with stevia.

 - Xylitol is also a sugar alcohol.
 It is usually produced from birch trees.
 It is not considered 'carb free' though, as just over half is absorbed and so contributes to your carbohydrate intake.
 It can also cause digestive upsets like bloating and gas, depending on how much is used and the sensitivity of the individual.
 It is toxic and potentially lethal for pets.
 If you use xylitol, make sure to keep it away from your cats, dogs and other animals.